Nodragem/Catch-the-Crown/divers/GameDesign - SaveTheCrown.md

     >   - When winning: simple aura, keeping the color of the prabbit
     >   - When winning and special conditions: Golden Prabbits.

-    - [ ] the yellow skin should be only used for the Golden Prabbit
+    - [x] the yellow skin should be only used for the Golden Prabbit
-    - [ ] add a layer in character class to add effects (here it will be a golden aura)
+    - [x] add a layer in character class to add effects (here it will be a golden aura)
-    - [ ] animate the golden aura
+    - [x] animate the golden aura

-  - [ ] Animate the flowers?
+  - [x] Animate the flowers?

-  - [ ] Animate the coins going to your wallet
+  - [x] Animate the coins going to your wallet

-  - [ ] Animate the crown:
+  - [x] Animate the crown:

-    - [ ] Write the amount of money going to the crown on the crown
+    - [?]
+Write the amount of money going to the crown on the crown
-    - [ ] Make the crown bouncing/scaling each time it gets money
+    - [x] Make the crown bouncing/scaling each time it gets money

 - [ ] **[A]** Sounds: